pydata/patsy/doc/quickstart.rst

    dmatrices("y ~ x1 + x2", data)

-Notice that an intercept term was automatically added.
+The return value is a Python tuple containing two DesignMatrix objects, the first representing the left-hand side of our formula, and the second representing the right-hand side.
+Notice that an intercept term was automatically added to the right-hand side.
 These are just ordinary numpy arrays with some extra metadata and a fancy __repr__ method attached, so we can pass them directly to a regression function like :func:`np.linalg.lstsq`: